pachyderm/docs/content/latest/reference/pachctl/pachctl_put_file.md

   -i, --input-file string   Read filepaths or URLs from a file.
 If - is used, paths are read from the standard input.
   -p, --parallelism int     The maximum number of files that can be uploaded in parallel. (default 10)
-      --progress            Print progress bars. (default true) -r, --recursive           Recursively put the files in a directory.
+      --progress            Print progress bars. (default true)
+      --project string      Project in which repo is located. (default "joins") -r, --recursive           Recursively put the files in a directory.
-      --untar               If true, file(s) with the extension .tar are untarred and put as a separate file for each file within the tar stream(s). gzipped (.tar.gz) tar file(s) are handled as well
+      --untar               If true, file(s) with the extension .tar are untarred and put as a separate file for each file within the tar stream(s). gzipped (.tar.gz or .tgz) tar file(s) are handled as well
 ```

-### Inherited Options
+### Options inherited from parent commands

 ```
       --no-color   Turn off colors.